 The Commission may consider and utilize the provisions of the Constitution of the United States, the Constitution of Nebraska, the laws of the United States, the laws of Nebraska, the Code of Federal Regulations, the Nebraska Administrative Code, any decision of the several courts of the United States or the State of Nebraska, and the legislative history of any law, rule, or regulation, without making the document a part of the record.
 The Commission may without inclusion in the record consider and utilize published treatises, periodicals, and reference works pertaining to the valuation or assessment of real or personal property or the meaning of words and phrases if the document is identified in the Commission's rules and regulations.
 Neb.
-Rev. Stat. §77-5016(3) (Reissue 2009).
-The Commission pursuant to statute has identified various published treatises, periodicals and reference works for its consideration and utilization.
-442 Neb.
+Rev. Stat. §77-5016(3) (Reissue 2011).
+The Commission, pursuant to statute, has identified various published treatises, periodicals and reference works for its consideration and utilization.
+See, 442 Neb.
 Admin.
 Code, ch.
-5, §32 (6/09).
-The Commission heard testimony and received exhibits.
-No other information or evidence, except that permitted by law, may be considered.
-Neb.
-Rev. Stat. §77-5016(3) (Reissue
+5, §31 (6/11).
+The Commission heard testimony and received exhibits regarding the assessments of real property within the state.
+No other factual information or evidence, except that listed above or permitted by law, may be considered.
+See, Neb.
+Rev. Stat. §77-5016(3) (Reissue 2011).

-2009).
 The Commission may evaluate the evidence presented utilizing its experience, technical competence, and specialized knowledge.
 Neb.
-Rev. Stat. §77-5016(5) (Reissue 2009).
+Rev. Stat. §77-5016(6) (Reissue 2011).